Slow Cooker Steel Cut Oatmeal

 I’ve mentioned a time or two in this space that I enjoy my morning oatmeal!
 When I haven’t kept up with the demand for baked oatmeal or when we aren’t working our way through a backlog of eggs from our four chickens, this is the way I often prepare it.

-Steel cut oats lend themselves to slow cooking, but not as long as six to eight hours…unless you use the following technique: A water bath essentially steams the oats, making them creamy and delicious and far more difficult to dry out.
+Steel cut oats lend themselves to slow cooking, but not as long as the six to eight hours that many recipes suggest…unless you use the following technique: A water bath essentially steams the oats, making them creamy and delicious and far more difficult to dry out.
 If you ever cooked oatmeal overnight in your Crock Pot and the end result was thick, goopy oats that were overcooked and sticking to the cooker, this recipe might just be what brings you back.

 Within the recipe, I include my tips for cooking, single serve options, and some of my favorite add-ins — pureed pumpkin being one of them.
 Pumpkin is a great option all winter long, when the seasonal berries are no longer with us.
 Frozen or canned puree both work well.
 That said, I often add frozen berries.
 If I remember, I will put them in a bowl in the fridge the night before to thaw.
 If not, I just take them out in the morning; either way, I warm gently before adding to the oatmeal.
 I like to add chopped banana with whatever other fruit I use and always nuts, usually slivered almonds that I toast in bulk and store in the fridge.
 The extra crunch makes the meal for me, and I have found that my kids like slow cooker or stovetop oatmeal if there is the added element of crunch, and a little sweetness right on top where they really taste it.
 There are lots of delicious sweetener options from brown sugar to honey, maple syrup to stevia.